Pârvu Cantacuzino: Origins and rise

-The Cantacuzino brothers' political ascendancy came at the height of a Phanariote regime, when Princes were directly appointed by, and subservient to, the Sublime Porte.
+The Cantacuzino brothers' political ascendancy came at the height of a Phanariote regime, when Princes were directly appointed by, and subservient to, the Sublime Porte—deepening the Ottoman vassalage that Wallachia and Moldavia had accepted in the previous centuries.
 According to historian Neagu Djuvara, the Cantacuzinos were technically Phanariotes, but emphasized their matrilineal connection to the House of Basarab.
 As such, they "would soon come to lead a 'national party', one hostile to the growing influence of the Greeks".
-Pârvu III's first contribution to the Wallachian military forces came during Constantine Mavrocordatos' third reign (1735–1741).
+Architect and genealogist Dan D. Ionescu suggests that Pârvu III's birth year was anywhere between 1710 and 1715, which also coincides with the debut of Phanariote rules.
+His first contribution to the Wallachian military forces came during Constantine Mavrocordatos' third reign (1735–1741).
 He was ordered to take up arms during the 1737 campaign against Russia; in fact, the army's role was to intervene between the Bucharest populace and the Ottoman army, policing against pillage and rape.

-This period inaugurated his participation in Russophile politics and intrigues.
+This period inaugurated Pârvu's participation in Russophile politics and intrigues.
 Appointed Serdar in April 1737, he signed his name to Vornic Preda Drăgănescu's memorandum which requested from Anna Ioannovna, Empress of All Russia, pleading with her to "liberate us [...] by any means".
 From June, the Habsburg monarchy joined the war as a Russian ally, and invaded Wallachia, prompting the Prince and boyars into exile; several of those still present in Bucharest were arrested by Habsburg General Barkóczy, and deported into Transylvania.
 Pârvu and his father were among those who signed a letter of protest to the Russians, asking them to curb their allies' abuses.
 The document was successfully delivered by Dimitrie Scutari at Kiev—along with another memorandum which asked for Wallachia to be made a Russian protectorate.